 Master Plan Update

-The Parks and Recreation Department is currently accepting input and ideas for Golden Park Rules.
-Golden Parks and Recreation enthusiasts are invited to review a draft of a limited number of guidelines requested to protect our natural resources for the enjoyment of residents and visitors, and to ensure that those new to Golden are aware of what is required to maintain quality parks and open spaces.
-Here is the Golden Park Rules draft Use the feedback form below, or send your feedback to Ashby at firstname.lastname@example.org.
+Thank you for your feedback and participation in developing Golden Park Rules.
+This limited number of guidelines was created to protect our natural resources for the enjoyment of residents and visitors, and to ensure that those new to Golden are aware of what is required to maintain quality parks and open spaces.
+The Park Rules were formally adopted on January 26, 2017.
+Questions?
+Contact Stacy at email@example.com.